edgeimpulse/example-standalone-inferencing-pico/README.md

 ### Get the Edge Impulse SDK

-Unzip the deployed `C++ library` from your Edge Impulse project and copy only the folders to the root directory of this repository:
+Unzip the deployed `C++ library` from your Edge Impulse project and copy to the source directory of this repository:

    ```
    example-standalone-inferencing-pico/
-   ├─ edge-impulse-sdk
-   ├─ model-parameters
    ├─ source
+   ├─- model-parameters
+   ├─- edge-impulse-sdk
-   ├─ tflite-model
+   ├─- tflite-model
+   ├─- CMakeLists.txt
    ├─ .gitignore
-   ├─ CMakeLists.txt
    ├─ LICENSE
    ├─ README.md
    └─ pico_sdk_import.cmake